Dopegame/Solutions/Pwn College/Intro to Cybersecurity/Intercepting Communication/Monitor 2.md

 ```

-#### Returned that the chacaters for the flag were in odd spaces which didn't make sense
+#### Returned that the chacaters for the flag were in even indeces, also realised I put Even for both...

 <img width="423" height="389" alt="Screenshot 2025-11-04 125130" src="https://github.com/user-attachments/assets/e80fd651-758a-40cf-8084-d93d68cc2dc3" />